 - Tabular provides universal data security and enables PoLP through a rich set of options for passing identity and enforcing the corresponding data access policy.

-This is part II of a series of posts where we will explore the challenges and best practices around securing data in next-generation data warehouse architectures.
-Stay tuned for more to come!
+This is part II of a series of posts where we will explore the challenges and best practices around securing data in next-generation data lake architectures.
+There are yet more to come!
+Prior and succeeding posts in this series include: